mefengl/vscode-i-dont-care-about-commit-message/README.md

 - `Ctrl+Shift+P`
 - Search for `AI Git Commit` or `AI Git Push`.
 - Press `Enter`.
-  > Will ask for OpenAI API Key if not set.
+  > Will ask for OpenAI API Key if not set, or use GitHub Copilot if enabled.
 - Done!

 What's more: